 "ODORLESS DRUNKS."
 Nashville Police Have Been Fighting An Unknown Something.

-Nashville, Aug 31 .- For two months the police have been combatting the "odorless drunk."
-Men are carried into the station house every day drunk with something that leaves no odor on the breath.
-When they are questioned as to what when they are questioned as to what they have been drinking they almost invariably say: "Beerette;" but "beerette" is not considered an intoxi-cant.
+Nashville, Aug.
+31 .- For two months the police have been combatting the "odorless drunk."
+Men are carried into the station house every day drunk with something that leaves no odor on the When they are questioned as to what they have been drinking they almost invariably say: "Beerette;" but "beerette" is not considered an intoxicant.
 The "odorless drunks" are us-ually without bottles in their pockets.
 There were 41 drunks on the police dooket yesterday.
 PAPKE ACCEPTS.

 New Orleans, Aug.
-31.-Billy Papke has agreed to the terms recently of-fered him by the Westside Athletic club and will meet the winner of the Kelly-Klaus fight the latter part of Octo-
+31.-Billy Papke has agreed to the terms recently of-fered him by the Westsid Athletic club and will meet the winner of the Kelly-Klaus fight the latter part of Octo-ber